scarggy-design1/CP2-projects/BATTLE/README.md

 ## project description
 ---
 This project is a simple battle simulator where you can create, pick, and battle characters and level up!
+The purpose of this project was to make a fun and enjoyable game for people to play.

 ## Used technologies
 ---